kazetita/FEM-Challenge-Manage-Landing-Page/README.md

 - Flexbox
 - CSS Grid
 - Mobile-first workflow
-- Sass
+- SASS/SCSS

 ### What I learned
-- Positioning of images in the background.
-Make images scale and reposition depending on screen size.
+- Make background images scale and reposition depending on screen size.
 - Use vainilla javascript to build a slider and make it responsive.
-- Mixing Sass.
 - Combine Sass variables and custom properties.

 ### Continued development

 - Finding an easier technique to make background images responsives.
 - Apply a diferent css methodology to organize css, like itcss.

+### Useful resources

+- [sr-only](https://gist.github.com/ffoodd/000b59f431e3e64e4ce1a24d5bb36034) - This helped me fix accesibility problems in my links.

 ## Author